Sierra Chart Real Time and Historical Forex and CFD Data Service

 - You need to be on a software service package that includes this service.
 If your current package does not include this service, you can change your package here.
 If you are a trial user, you will be on a package that includes this service.
-Currently all Sierra Chart service packages support this service.
+All Sierra Chart service packages supports this service except package 2.

 - If you will be using the Sierra Chart Real-Time and Historical Forex and CFD Data Service and another Data or Trading service at the same time, then we highly recommend to install a second copy of Sierra Chart following the Multiple Services Instructions.
 You will then be able to set up this second copy of Sierra Chart to use this Data service.

 - Select Global Settings >> Data/Trade Service Settings on the menu.

 - In the Service list box, select SC Forex Data (FXCM).

 - Select File >> Connect to Data Feed.

 - If there are messages added to the Message Log indicating a problem connecting to the Data server, or you cannot connect, then refer to Help Topic 1.2.

 - To open a Historical or an Intraday chart, select File >> Find Symbol on the menu.
 Select a symbol from the list and press the corresponding button to open the type of chart you want.